 - Finally, you’ll return to the Permissions for cmd window from where you initially started.
 Now, select Administrators under Group or user names, and check the Allow box next to Full Control under Permissions for Administrators.
 Click the Apply button followed by OK.

-- When you come back to HKEY_CLASSES_ROOT\Directory\shell\cmd path in the Registry Editor, right-click on the HideBasedOnVelocityId entry.
+- Navigate to HKEY_CLASSES_ROOT\Directory\shell\cmd path in the Registry Editor, right-click the HideBasedOnVelocityId entry.
 Choose the Rename option.

 - Rename the entry to ShowBasedOnVelocityId.